ploigos/ploigos-containers/README.md

 ## tssc-tool-buildah
 [tssc-tool-buildah | Manual Build](https://quay.io/repository/tssc/tssc-tool-buildah)

-> **_NOTE:_** This image is not automatically built by GitHub actions because it requires to be built on a subscribed RHEL 8 machine recently.
+> **_NOTE:_** This image is not automatically built by GitHub actions because it requires to be built on a subscribed RHEL 8 machine.

 Defines a buildah container image.
 Built from `tssc-base`.